 Daniel (15) traveled by himself and joined the caravan to escape local gang recruitment in Guatemala.
 In Tijuana he found one of the better private shelters to stay at (better security, but still in a bad neighborhood).
 Most people who stayed there had to pay 30 pesos a day, but Daniel said that the pastor who ran it liked him and let help with the daily cleaning of the shelter in exchange for staying there for free.

 David (32) has had six of his family members killed because he was part of a group organizing against police corruption in San Pedro Sula, Honduras.
 His mother, three siblings, and two cousins were all murdered.
 This picture was taken in a shelter in Tijuana.
 David is a natural leader and when I met him he was one of the volunteers helping to organize and coordinate the list for migrants waiting their turn to file for asylum in the United States.
-His family’s number to enter finally came up as well and the Claros are currently in the U.S. staying with family while they work through the legal process of filing for asylum.
+His family’s number to enter finally came up as well.
+The Claros are currently in the U.S. staying with family while they work through the legal process of filing for asylum.

 Alex (25) has a three year old daughter that he had to leave behind in Honduras.
 He says that he feels like crying whenever he thinks of her, especially spending Christmas without her.
 Alex is one of the lucky ones who was able to get a work visa for Mexico.
 He said he plans to stay in Tijuana to work and send money home to his family in Honduras.